Mailman (City Letter Carrier)

 I just moved into a new house in town.
 The mail is delivered through a slot in The front door.
 Is there a "proper" way for me to mail a letter with my local carrier from my house or do I have to take it to the post office or a mail box?
 Thank you

-Asked by Kirk about 8 years ago
+Asked by Kirk over 8 years ago

 I don't know for sure how it works in your town, but I hope it's similar to where I work.
 If somebody has a doorslot and would like me to mail a letter, they can leave the letter noticeably hanging out of the door slot and I would take it to be mailed.
 I admit it is a bit precarious as the letter could fall out before being picked up for delivery.
 Another option is to put a clothespin or other type of clip near the mail slot in your door and attach the outgoing letter so it will be very visible for the letter carrier to take as outgoing mail.
 You can't go wrong by finding a blue collection box or going to a Post Office, but I think you can be confident using the above mentioned methods.
 Thanks for your question.

-Asked by Dee over 8 years ago
+Asked by Dee almost 9 years ago